-For Shareholders / Members holding shares in physical form, the details can be used only for voting on the resolutions contained in the Notice.

-During the voting period, Shareholders / Members can login any number of time till they have voted on the resolution(s) for a particular "Event".
+- It is strongly recommended not to share your password with any other person and take utmost care to keep your password confidential. - For shareholders / members holding shares in physical form, the details can be used only for voting on the resolutions contained in this Notice. - > During the voting period, shareholders / members can login any number of time till they have voted on the resolution(s) for a particular "Event".